realaravinth/nullchapter.github.io/content/_index.md

 Human Reconnaissance is a unique service that profiles an individual’s digital footprint using open source, deep web intelligence to identify online behavioural traits that could be a threat to your organization.

-We brought over our beloved Dr. Sibi Chakkaravarthy Sethuraman (Associate Professor, VIT-AP) to help us better understand this issue.
+We brought over our beloved Dr Sibi Chakkaravarthy Sethuraman (Associate Professor, VIT-AP) to help us better understand this issue.

 {{< figure src="/humanrecon.png" caption="Human Reconnaissance" title="> null_" alt="> null_">}}
 >When human interference is more leaned towards the virtual world, it's obvious to learn about the dark passengers and dark world out there.

-Due to the relevance of the topic on our social life and a perfect harmony at this point of time, the second phase was conducted on 19-12-20.
+Due to the relevance of the topic on our social life and a perfect harmony at this point, the second phase was conducted on 19-12-20.